Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Let’s proceed further and understand the phono/line switch on turntables and its role.

-In simple words, if you have a phono/line switch on your turntable then your turntable has a built-in phono stage and through this switch, you can enable or disable the built-in phono stage.
+A turntable with a phono/line switch means that your turntable has a built-in phono stage, and you can engage or disengage the phono preamp using this switch.

 And one more important thing to understand is that you won’t find this switch on every turntable so if you don’t see a phono/line switch on your turntable then your unit doesn’t have a built-in phono preamp and the signals outputted by the turntable are phono-level signals which need further amplification by phono preamp before going into line level input of receiver or active speakers.

-The phono means that the signals output by the turntable are in the pre-amplification stage which needs reverse application of the RIAA equalization curve and multiple x gains to reach the 0.316V accepted by receivers or powered speakers.
+Well, phono means that the signals output by the turntable are at the pre-amplification stage, which needs reverse application of the RIAA equalization curve and multiple x gains to reach the 0.316V accepted by receivers or powered speakers.

 Now, let’s understand the difference.